Class Prior Estimation under Covariate Shift: No Problem?: Introduction

 In this paper we focus on covariate shift and a classification setting.
 We choose a measure-theoretic approach that is particularly suitable for this context as it facilitates a rigorous joint treatment of continuous and discrete random variables, or covariates and class labels more specifically.
 We work in the same binary classification setting as Ben-David et al.~\cite{Ben-David2007Representations} and Johansson et al.~\cite{pmlr-v89-johansson19a}.
 Like Ben-David et al.\ and Johansson et al., we focus on the binary case but the results are easily generalised to the multi-class case.

-Prior probability shift is robust with respect to replacing the information set associated with the covariates by subsets, without any conditions on the joint distributions of the covariates and labels.
+Prior probability shift is robust in the following sense: If the set of covariates is transformed in a way that reduces the information reflected by them (e.g.\ by dropping components or mapping into a lower-dimensional or finite space) then the resulting source and target joint distributions of covariates and labels are still related by prior probability shift.
+As a consequence, simple approaches to class prior estimation under prior probability shift can be designed which avoid the need to estimate the full class-conditional covariate distributions.\footnote{ The simplification may come at a cost of increased variance of the estimator (Tasche \cite{Tasche2021Minimising}).} The primary example for such an approach is the `confusion matrix method' (Gart and Buck \cite{buck1966comparison}; Saerens et al.~\cite{saerens2002adjusting}; `adjusted count' in Forman \cite{forman2005counting}).

-We show by examples and by theoretical analysis that this is not true for covariate shift.
-Under the condition that the target distribution is absolutely continuous with respect to the source distribution, we prove that covariate shift is inherited from a larger information set if and only if the subset is `sufficient' in the sense of Adragni and Cook \cite{adragni2009sufficient} and Tasche \cite{Tasche2022} for the larger information set.
-This result gives another answer to the question of Gong et al.~\cite{pmlr-v48-gong16} under what conditions domain-invariance of the distribution of a representation of the covariates would imply at least approximative invariance of the posterior class probabilities in the representation space.
-The answer refines an observation of Johansson et al.~\cite{pmlr-v89-johansson19a} who found that covariate shift was inherited ``only if'' the transformation to the representation was invertible.
+We show by examples and by theoretical analysis that such robustness is not displayed by covariate shift.
+Under the condition that the target distribution is absolutely continuous with respect to the source distribution, we prove that a set of covariates passes on the covariate shift property if and only if the transformed set of covariates is `sufficient' in the sense of Adragni and Cook \cite{adragni2009sufficient} and Tasche \cite{Tasche2022} for the untransformed set under the source distribution.
+The result refines an observation of Johansson et al.~\cite{pmlr-v89-johansson19a} who found that covariate shift was inherited ``only if'' the transformation was invertible.

-An important consequence of this finding is that in general for class prior estimation, simplification in the sense of reducing the complexity of the covariate set is not a viable path because the covariate shift property of identical posterior class probabilities between source and target distributions might get lost.
+An important consequence of this finding is that in general for class prior estimation under covariate shift, simplification in the sense of reducing the complexity of the covariate set is not a viable path because the covariate shift property of identical posterior class probabilities between source and target distributions might get lost.
 We point to a potential alternative approach, based on the so-called `probing' method of Langford and Zadrozny \cite{langford2005estimating}.